scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 ## SCION Network Structure and Naming

+SCION has been designed to address the security issues of today's Internet.
+This section gives a high-level description of SCION's structure and naming, to provide a basic understanding of this next-generation inter-network architecture, and to facilitate reading of the rest of this Internet Draft.

 SCION organizes existing ASes into groups of independent routing planes, called isolation domains (ISDs), which interconnect to provide global connectivity.
 Isolation domains provide natural isolation of routing failures and misconfigurations, give endpoints strong control over both inbound and outbound traffic, provide meaningful and enforceable trust, and enable scalable routing updates with high path-freshness.